 Translation?
 That’s basically just a glass of milk and a muffin.
 Not surprisingly, according to a

-Arguably, not gaining enough weight, or dieting in general during pregnancy is even more problematic as it’s been linked to developmental issues and a risk of metabolic disturbances in the baby, and in severe cases, infant mortality.
+Arguably, not gaining enough weight, or dieting in general during pregnancy is even more problematic as it’s been linked to

 So rather than calorie counting or treating each meal of those nine months like a marathon, I recommend simply focusing on listening to your body for those subtle shifts in hunger that accompany your increased needs.